nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > So        she sat     on  , with closed eyes  , and half      believed herself in        Wonderland , though
 # NSg/I/J/C ISg NSg/V/J J/P .
 P    V/J    NPl/V .
 V/C NSg/V/J/P V/J      I       NPrSg/J/P NSg        .
 V/C
 > she knew she had but     to open them again , and all       would  change to dull
-# ISg V    ISg V   NSg/C/P P  NSg/V/J N/I  P     .
+# ISg V    ISg V   NSg/C/P P  J    N/I  P     .
 V/C NSg/I/J/C NSg/VX NSg/V  P  V/J
 > reality — the grass would  be     only rustling in the wind , and the pool rippling to
 # NSg     .
 D   NPrSg NSg/VX NSg/VX W?
 V        P  D   NSg  .
 V/C D   NSg  V        P
 > the waving of the reeds — the rattling teacups would  change to tinkling